marrink-lab/martini_sour/README.md

 ## Functionality
 Help setup titratable martini simulations and analyze them.

+## Examples
+Examples corresponding to martini_sour can be found in: [marrink-lab/martini_sour_examples](https://www.github.com/marrink-lab/martini_sour_examples)

 ## Contributions
-The code development of polyply is done on [github].
+The code development of martini_sour is done on [github].
 Contributions are welcome as [bug reports] and [pull requests] from everyone.

 ## License